Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Then for each character, repeat the process until reaching the final boss puppets.
 - Build the Neo Geo CD version ~~easily and automatically~~ with sweat and blood from the MVS version.
 - Realize that the HUD palette with character face vignettes is no longer synchronized, that it's impossible to modify because of very strong color constraints with player 2 palette, and having to redo part of the work from scratch.
-- Waste an unreasonable amount of time to make a totally cross compatible workflow between Matlab and GNU Octave knowing that basically nobody will reuse the workflow.
+- Waste an unreasonable amount of time to make a totally cross compatible workflow between Matlab and GNU Octave knowing that basically nobody but me will reuse the workflow.
 For Science.

 Final adjustments (sometimes bigger than expected) were made by looking closely at gameplay footage during dev, frame by frame to spot any missing tile conversion (only way to see a single pixel missing).
+There are probably still some to fix, this is and endless process.

 ## My rules

 - Anything looking (even partly) human has red blood.
 And yes daemon fishes have human legs...
 - The least effort will always be prefered because I do this on my spare time, and basically my (valuable) spare time is shared between a ton of other projects and non negociable family duties.
 All the sources been given, more patient people can probably improve the hack.
 In it's current form, it's very easy to spot an issue and correct it.
 - The game must look gore but most of all, as genuine as possible.
 The least modification is always prefered.
-Apart from being a very hardcore fan of Sengoku 2 like me, you will probably not see any obvious palette swap apart from blood of course.
+Apart from being a very hardcore fan of Sengoku 2 like me, you will probably never see any obvious palette swap apart from blood of course.
 - gameplay and difficulty balance is yet perfect, I will never touch that.
 This hack in ONLY about making the blood red, nothing else.

 ## Which tools ?